hlawrenz/py35tempfiletest/README.md

-# Test case for tempfile error
+# Test case for python 3.5 tempfile error

-This repository is a test case for an error with the `tempfile.TemporaryFile()` call in the python standard library.
+This repository is a test case for an error with the `tempfile.TemporaryFile()` call in the python 3.5 standard library.
 When calling `tempfile.TemporaryFile()` with the dir argument set to a directory mounted from the host OS a `FileNotFoundError` is thrown.